 5. Measure the widest part of your biceps and the widest part of your hand, and use those to get Measurements E and F.

-6. Take off the main body piece, and use the new measurements to cut the skirt gores and the sleeves.
-Also, cut two squares 4-7 inches wide (larger chested people should take a larger square),, a rectangle about two inches wide and two inches longer than the neck slit in the front of the main body piece, plus a long strip an inch wide and several inches longer than what’s needed to go around the neck circle.
+6. Use Measurements C, D, E and F to cut out the skirt gores and the sleeves.
+Also, cut two squares 4-7 inches wide (larger chested people should take a larger square), a rectangle about two inches wide and two inches longer than the neck slit in the main body piece, plus a long strip an inch wide and several inches longer than what’s needed to go around the neck circle.

 Cutting Variations: